UTAid/TAidBackend/README.md

 Just run `pip3 install -r requirments.txt` inside of a virtualenv to download all your dependencies.

 ### Set-up
-The code uses python2.
+The code uses python3.
 Follow the instructions to setup a local server in your machine:
+* `sudo apt-get install python3-pip` - This will install pip
 * `sudo pip3 install -r requirements.txt` - This will install all the dependencies found in the requirements.txt file
 * `python3 manage.py makemigrations` - Creates new migrations based on the changes you have made to your models (placed here just to be cautious)
 * `python3 manage.py migrate` - Applies the migrations and sets up the database